 Does the “status symbol” of a 212 area code make a difference?
 Some people find that their calls are more likely to be answered with Manhattan’s area code, according to this article in The New York Times.

-Cellphones have proliferated in New York City so rapidly that Manhattan will need yet another area code by late 2017.
+Cellphones have proliferated in New York City so rapidly that as of 2017 Manhattan now has yet another area code: 332.
 There are approximately 8 million phone numbers within each area code.
 It took about 45 years to use up all of the 212 numbers.
-In contrast, it will have taken about 20 to exhaust the inventory of 646 numbers (Manhattan’s other area code).
+In contrast, it took about 20 years to exhaust the inventory of 646 numbers (Manhattan’s other area code).

 When area codes were first created, 212 covered all five boroughs of New York City.
 As telephones became more popular, Brooklyn, Queens, Staten Island, and eventually the Bronx adopted “718.”
 By 1992, 212 became exclusive to Manhattan.
 Today, 212 phone numbers only become available when customers give them up.
 Those numbers may then become available through Time Warner, Verizon or another service provider.

 Note: According to this article on USAToday.com, the FCC’s rules on phone-number portability only cover moves from one service to another (wireline, wireless or Voice over Internet Protocol) within “the same geographic area.”
 In this situation, Internet-based calling services allow you to keep existing numbers.
 But first you have to see if a “VoIP” service can take your number at all.
 Most have simple forms on their sites where you can enter your digits, or just the area code and exchange, to see if they can handle the port.

 In conclusion, here are the FCC’s instructions on how to “port” your phone number from one service provider to another:

 - Review your current contract.
 Your contract may contain early termination fees and/or outstanding balances that you are obligated to pay.

 - Do not terminate your service with your existing company before initiating new service with another company.